jimmlucas/ESDP/README.md

 ## Limitations

 Current limitations of ESDP include:

-The benchmark dataset comprises 805 polishing records derived from 41 bacterial samples, so the effective biological diversity represented during development remains limited.
+1. The benchmark dataset comprises 805 polishing records derived from 41 bacterial samples, so the effective biological diversity represented during development remains limited.
-The current evaluation was performed under a specific Oxford Nanopore + Flye polishing configuration, and performance may differ across other assemblers, polishers, sequencing conditions, or species distributions.
+2. The current evaluation was performed under a specific Oxford Nanopore + Flye polishing configuration, and performance may differ across other assemblers, polishers, sequencing conditions, or species distributions.
-The intermediate stopping category remains the most difficult to resolve, indicating that transitional polishing states are less separable than clear early or late stopping scenarios.
+3. The intermediate stopping category remains the most difficult to resolve, indicating that transitional polishing states are less separable than clear early or late stopping scenarios.
-ESDP requires the availability of the expected assembly-quality metrics and feature inputs used by the trained pipeline.
+4. ESDP requires the availability of the expected assembly-quality metrics and feature inputs used by the trained pipeline.

 ---
 ## Future Improvements

 Planned directions for future development include:

-Broader external validation across additional bacterial genera, coverage regimes, and polishing workflows Recalibration of confidence thresholds for different operational settings Incorporation of richer early-round features to improve transitional-state detection Exploration of alternative decision architectures for more robust medium-class recommendations Prospective evaluation in routine deployment settings
+1. Broader external validation across additional bacterial genera, coverage regimes, and polishing workflows.
+2. Recalibration of confidence thresholds for different operational settings.
+3. Incorporation of richer early-round features to improve transitional-state detection.
+4. Exploration of alternative decision architectures for more robust medium-class recommendations.
+5. Prospective evaluation in routine deployment settings.

 ---

 ## References

-### Related Tools

-- **[Racon](https://github.com/isovic/racon)** - Ultrafast consensus module for raw de novo genome assembly
-- **[Medaka](https://github.com/nanoporetech/medaka)** - Neural network-based polishing for ONT
-- **[Pilon](https://github.com/broadinstitute/pilon)** - Automated genome assembly improvement tool
-- **[QUAST](http://quast.sourceforge.net/)** - Quality assessment tool for genome assemblies
-- **[BUSCO](https://busco.ezlab.org/)** - Assessing genome assembly completeness
-- **[Flye](https://github.com/mikolmogorov/Flye)** -Assembler for single-molecule sequencing reads

 1. **Flye**
    Kolmogorov M, Yuan J, Lin Y, Pevzner PA.
 Assembly of long, error-prone reads using repeat graphs. *Nat Biotechnol.* 2019;37(5):540-546.